How to Earn and Maximize Free Night Certificates

 IHG 40K points 1 year Yes (unlimited)

-Best Western Two via spending 1 year No
+Best Western Two nights via spending 1 year No

 1. Use Them Before They Expire

 As soon as a certificate hits your account, start planning.
-I set calendar reminders for the day they post and for 90 days before expiration.
+I set calendar reminders for the day it posts and again about 90 days before expiration.

 3. Combine Certificates for Longer Stays

-If you and a spouse each have the same hotel card, time your applications so your certificates arrive together.
-You can often book back-to-back nights under the same reservation.
+If you and a spouse each have the same hotel card, timing certificates together can allow you to book back-to-back nights under one stay.

 Is a Free Night Certificate Worth the Annual Fee?